MD Financial Management Inc.

-Terms defined in National Instrument 14-101 Definitions and MI 11-102 have the same meanings in this decision, unless otherwise defined.
+Terms defined in NI 81-102, National Instrument 14-101 Definitions or National Instrument 81-107 Independent Review Committee for Investment Funds (NI 81-107) have the same meanings in this decision, unless otherwise defined.

 The decision is based on the following facts represented by the Filer:

 1. The Filer is a corporation incorporated under the laws of Canada with its head office located in Ottawa, Ontario.
-The Filer is registered as an adviser (portfolio manager) in each of the provinces and territories of Canada and is registered in Ontario in the category of commodity trading manager and investment fund manager.
+The Filer is registered as a portfolio manager in each of the provinces and territories of Canada and is registered in Ontario in the category of commodity trading manager and investment fund manager.
 The Filer is also registered as an investment fund manager in the provinces of Québec and Newfoundland and Labrador.

 The principal regulator is satisfied that the decision meets the test set out in the Legislation for the principal regulator to make the decision.